 At present there are very limited data on safety and efficacy of the vaccine in those aged under 16.
 JCVI has advised that only those at very high risk of exposure and serious outcomes should be offered this vaccine at present.
-According to the Green Book (chapter 14a, v4), children aged 12 years and over with severe neurodisabilities requiring residential care should be considered for vaccination (note: this would be considered unlicensed use of the vaccine).
+According to the Green Book (chapter 14a, v7), older children (aged 12 years and over) with severe neuro-disabilities and recurrent respiratory tract infections who frequently spend time in specialised residential care settings for children with complex needs may be considered for vaccination (note: this would be considered unlicensed use of the vaccine).

 Clinicians should discuss the benefits and risks and limited safety data with children, young people and parents/guardians before taking a decision on vaccination.

 The College expects to see more safety and efficacy data gathered from clinical trials which will inform strategies for vaccination of children and young people under 16, and other groups not covered by the first phase.
 This research is essential to ensure paediatricians are equipped to discuss immunisation with children, young people and parents and can address any questions they may have about the vaccine.
 Further data on the effect of vaccines on transmission of the virus is needed to shape strategies to cocoon those who cannot be vaccinated (due to immunosuppression or immunocompromise) by vaccinating close family and household contacts.